Nausea and Vomiting with Chemotherapy

 balance and make sure that vomiting does not deplete the body of important nutrients.

-Uncontrolled nausea and vomiting are serious problems that must be managed in order
+Uncontrolled nausea and vomiting are serious problems that must be managed to prevent

-to prevent malnutrition, dehydration, and mental changes.
-All of these problems negatively
+malnutrition, dehydration, and mental changes.
+All of these problems negatively impact

-impact the patient's quality of life and ability to perform daily activities.
-Report
+your quality of life and ability to perform daily activities.
+Report vomiting that

-vomiting that lasts more than a day to your healthcare provider
+lasts more than a day to your healthcare provider.

 The American Cancer Society provides the following tips for dealing with nausea and